U.S. History: American religious history, digital history, 19th-century U.S. history

 America's Public Bible: Biblical Quotations in U.S. Newspapers (Stanford University Press, under contract).
 Digital project, winner of the National Endowment for the Humanities 2016 Data Challenge.

 The Chance of Salvation: A History of Conversion in America (Harvard University Press, 2017).
+Winner of the Best First Book in the History of Religions prize from the American Academy of Religion.

 See the complete list at my website.